eons-dev/base.img/README.md

 We really want to try not to reinvent the wheel nor revisit old grudges.
 While developing this base.img, we do our best to keep in mind the goals and history of [init freedom](https://www.devuan.org/os/init-freedom).

-### Honorable Mentions

-#### Supervisor
-[Supervisor](http://supervisord.org) is the [recommended way of running multiple processes in a Docker container](https://docs.docker.com/config/containers/multi-service_container/).
-However, it does not currently support dependencies and is not a suitable init system for PID 1.

 ### EBBS Docker Launch Directive

 To take advantage of our init system in [EBBS](https://github.com/eons-dev/bin_ebbs), specify `launch` in the build json for your docker build step.